rseward/resume_reviewer/README.md

 ## Credits

 This project was inspired by these youtube videos.
 Please watch them before you get started running this project.
+Tony Kipkemboi in particular does a fantastic job of explaining how to create a streamlit ui that connects to an ollama LLM that runs locally.
+I took his work and discovered the local ollama models I used including Gemma didn't generate quite as good of responses as Gemini.
+So I refactored the project to connect to Google's Gemini Pro.

 - https://www.youtube.com/watch?v=lig9c7OkxTI
 - https://www.youtube.com/watch?v=ztBJqzBU5kc

-## How to use this
+## How to use this project

 The original program from the youtube video was setup to use ollama / llama3.2 local model using RAG.
 As this was a fair bit more complicated to setup and use.
 I opted to refactor the project idea to use Google Gemini model.
 If there